I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 | Battery Impact (Mobile) | Low | High (video decoding) |

 The architectural advantage is clear: 2D Rive animations eliminate the server-rendering bottleneck entirely.
 There is no video generation step, no video encoding, no video streaming, and no video decoding.
-The avatar animation computes locally in the browser at 120fps with under 5ms per frame.
+The avatar animation computes locally in the browser at 120fps with sub-10ms per frame.
 This is what makes sub-500ms end-to-end latency achievable without expensive GPU infrastructure.

 For applications requiring photorealistic human likeness -- personalized video messages, digital twins -- HeyGen and D-ID remain the right choice.
 But for a brand mascot animated in real time, stylized agents, and character-driven experiences where response speed matters, the 2D approach is faster, cheaper, and more customizable.